Case study

 Operations split across one system of record and a half-dozen inboxes.

-Operator profile: Canadian SMB, owner-operated, 2,000 units across multiple properties.
-Operations split across Yardi (property management), Microsoft 365 (everything else), and a half-dozen point solutions.
+Operator profile: family-owned Canadian real estate operator and developer, 2,000 units across multiple properties.
+Operations split across Yardi and Microsoft 365.

 Coordination work consumed multiple FTEs across leasing, AP, and reporting.
 Yardi was the system of record, but operations lived in inboxes, spreadsheets, and Teams threads.
 The system holding the data was not the system doing the work.